Going 'Nuclear': How We Got Here

 "[I]f seven months of preventing Judge Merrick Garland from getting a hearing and a vote is anything, it is the longest and most successful partisan filibuster in Senate history," Democratic Sen. Chris Coons of Delaware said Monday in explaining why he was supporting a filibuster.

-Now, there are concerns that the elimination of the filibuster for Supreme Court nominees will make the nominating process more partisan — that in 50 years if the court has changed with less-qualified justices on it, people will look back on this week for when it all happened.
+Now, there are concerns that the elimination of the filibuster for Supreme Court nominees will make the nominating process more partisan — that in 50 years if the court has changed with less qualified justices on it, people will look back on this week for when it all happened.

 George W. Bush's pick of White House counsel Harriet Miers was derailed by conservatives — from those who were uncomfortable with the fact that she didn't have a public record of opposition to abortion to those who thought she wasn't qualified.

 Among those who didn't think she was qualified, ironically, was conservative legal scholar Robert Bork.
-Bork is the same former Supreme Court nominee, who is at the heart of the seeds of Republican resentment toward Democrats over high court nominees.
+Bork is the same former Supreme Court nominee who is at the heart of the seeds of Republican resentment toward Democrats over high court nominees.

 Bork was the last nominee outright rejected by the Senate.
 That happened 30 years ago, but Republicans are still smarting over it.
 Bork's name has even become a verb.
 As The Atlantic defines, being "borked" means "to have one's nomination to high office be subject to zealous political attack."